Dak Prescott, Brandon Aubrey help Cowboys pull even with Eagles in NFC East with 33-13 victory

 The Eagles (10-3) lost three fumbles and didn’t score an offensive touchdown as quarterback Jalen Hurts, who had the first fumble, lost consecutive games for the first time since October 2021.

-While the Cowboys currently hold the tiebreaker with an extra NFC East victory, the Eagles would take the division title on subsequent tiebreakers if they win their remaining four games.
+While the Cowboys currently hold the tiebreaker with an extra NFC East victory, the defending NFC champion Eagles would take the division title on subsequent tiebreakers if they win their remaining four games.

+“The role’s the same as it’s always been,” coach Nick Sirianni said.
+“And now we’re going through some adversity.
+And so adversity can do a couple of things to you.
+It can break you or it can make it way better.”

-The 28-year-old rookie added a 45-yarder in the fourth and another from 50 in the final two minutes, extending his NFL record for perfection to start a career.
+The 28-year-old rookie added two in the fourth quarter, from 45 and 50 yards, to extend his NFL record for perfection to start a career.
+The previous record was 18.

+“Just going out there, doing it one at a time,” said Aubrey, who grew up in the Dallas area and once was a Major League Soccer prospect.
+“I know I can make any of the kicks they’ve asked me to do.”

-With Cowboys coach Mike McCarthy calling plays from the sideline just four days after an emergency appendectomy, Prescott had a career-best seventh consecutive game with at least two TD passes.
+With McCarthy calling plays from the sideline just four days after leaving the facility and ending up in surgery, Prescott had a career-best seventh consecutive game with at least two TD passes.

+“I just wanted to do my part,” said McCarthy, who is in his first year of calling plays for Dallas.
+“I wanted to make sure I was prepared as I normally am.
+I was a little nervous about it today.
+We’re all creatures of habit.”

-The Dallas offense bogged down after Prescott’s first-half TD passes, but two big completions for first downs to tight end Jake Ferguson, including a hurdling effort early in the fourth quarter, led to Aubrey’s last two field goals.
+The Dallas offense bogged down after Prescott’s first-half TD passes, but two big completions for first downs to tight end Jake Ferguson, including a hurdling effort early in the fourth quarter, led to both of Aubrey’s field goals after the break.

 The Cowboys were cruising when Prescott lost control of the ball while being sacked by Fletcher Cox in the third quarter, and Carter picked up the loose ball and ran untouched to get the Eagles within 24-13.

 Down two touchdowns late in the third, Philadelphia couldn’t convert on fourth-and-8 from the Dallas 30-yard line.
+Stephon Gilmore made the open-field tackle on DeVonta Smith for just a 1-yard gain.

+“The fourth-down stop was probably the biggest one of the game,” McCarthy said.
+“That was a huge momentum swing in the game.
+I thought our defense was lights out tonight.”

-Stephen Gilmore made the open-field tackle on DeVonta Smith, who later had the third lost fumble for Philadelphia, ending any realistic hopes of a rally.
+Smith later had the last of Philadelphia’s three fumbles, ending any realistic hopes for a rally.
+All three fumbles ended promising drives for the Eagles, who were coming off a 42-19 loss to San Francisco.

 CeeDee Lamb and Michael Gallup had the scoring catches for Dallas, and Rico Dowdle had a 1-yard plunge that was originally called short but overturned when the Cowboys challenged.